US STOCKS-Wall St declines on China fears, weak profit expectations

 By Caroline Valetkevitch

-Oct 13 U.S. stocks fell on Tuesday, with the Dow snapping a seven-day winning streak, on renewed fears of slowing growth in China and another bout of selling in biotech shares.
+Oct 13 U.S. stocks edged lower in late afternoon trading on Tuesday on renewed fears of slowing growth in China and more worries about upcoming earnings reports.

-Biotechs led the S&P 500 and Nasdaq lower and the S&P health care index, down 1.2 percent, had the biggest losses among S&P sectors, followed by industrials, down 1.2 percent.
-The Nasdaq Biotech Index was down 3.2 percent, extending recent declines.
+The Dow was on track to snap a seven-day streak of gains.

-Worries about third-quarter earnings reports continued to weigh on sentiment.
-S&P 500 companies are expected to report a nearly 5 percent fall in profit, the biggest decline in six years, according to Thomson Reuters data.
+Biotechs were among the biggest drags, with the Nasdaq Biotech Index down 2.6 percent, extending recent losses, and S&P health care down 1 percent.

-"The international situation continues to weigh on people's minds, and commodities were weaker earlier.
-In the absence of any strong new economic data or blow-away type earnings results, people are still cautious, waiting for the Fed to decide on whether it's going to raise rates or not," he said.
+Data showed Chinese imports fell 20 percent in September due to weak domestic demand, indicating that growth in the world's second-largest economy was sputtering.

-After the bell on Tuesday, shares of Intel were slightly higher in choppy trade following results.
+U.S. stocks mostly have risen since a steep selloff in late-August, triggered by the devaluation of the yuan.

-Earlier in the day, data showed Chinese imports fell 20 percent in September due to weak domestic demand, indicating growth in the world's second-largest economy was sputtering.
+Investors' bets that the Federal Reserve will keep rates at near-zero levels until next year, even while the economy is holding up, have helped stocks.

 * Indexes up: Dow 0.01 pct, S&P 0.01 pct, Nasdaq 0.09 pct (Updates to open)